drooling

 Spanish

-How common is "drool"?
+How common is "drooling"?

 It appears most frequently in fiction texts and less often in other writings.